A Guide To Importing From New Zealand For Australian Businesses

 However, these are purely the costs to ship goods from New Zealand to Australia.
 Once you get them here you’ll need to pay for getting your goods to a warehouse, storage, insurance, duties, and other fees.

-Understanding government regulations on goods imported from New Zealand into Australia
+Government regulations on imported goods from New Zealand into Australia

 It’s important to follow trade regulations when importing goods into Australia.
 To learn more, read this comprehensive guide.